 The principal would retain the ultimate responsibility for design under the construction contract but the risk profile for the principal doesn’t necessarily change, as highlighted above.
 Design consultants should retain liability for design errors and contractors retain liability for construction defects.

-For the contractor on the other hand, the risk profile is vastly reduced.
+For the contractor, on the other hand, the risk profile is vastly reduced.
 They are only responsible for constructing the project per the design.
-In certain circumstances, however, the contractor may owe the principal a duty of care in the event they become aware of a design defect.
+In certain circumstances, however, the contractor may owe the principal duty of care in the event they become aware of a design defect.